-Pay TV OCC TV Foreshadowed changes restricting references to the sponsor and the sponsor's products.
+Pay TV OCC TV Foreshadowed changes being consistent with the need for responsibility and moderation in consumption; being directed at adults, not minors; and being careful with alcohol sponsorship, including primarily promoting the sponsored team/individual/activity and restricting references to the sponsor and the sponsor's products.
 These principles are accompanied by more detailed guidelines.
-The BSA's Standards also includes similar, legally binding standards on alcohol promotion under Standard 3 .
+The BSA's Standards also includes similar, legally binding standards on alcohol promotion under Standard 3.
 The BSA notes however that the level of editorial control is important.
-If the content is shown on foreign pass-through channels where the broadcaster has little editorial control, then that may avoid fining the Broadcaster has breached the Standard.
-Pharmaceutical Must comply with the Medicines Act 1981 (ss 56-62), which restricts advertisements relating to any medicine or medical device.
-The Act requires advertisements to: be factually correct and complete include certain regulatory information; not suggest that the medicine or device cannot harm people or is a panacea or infallible; not include healthcare professional endorsements other than for services to support a normal bodily function; not include patient testimonials other than for natural health products and dietary supplements and services to support normal bodily function; not suggest that the medicine, device or treatment has beneficially improved the health of a real or fictitious person; The ASA's Therapeutic and Health Advertising Code applies to therapeutic As for pay television.
+If the content is shown on foreign passthrough channels where the broadcaster has little editorial control, then that may avoid fining the Broadcaster has breached the Pharmaceutical Must comply with the Medicines Act 1981 (ss 56-62), which restricts advertisements relating to any medicine or medical device.
+The Act requires advertisements to: be factually correct and complete include certain regulatory information; not suggest that the medicine or device cannot harm people or is a panacea or infallible; As for pay television.
 The Therapeutic Products Act 2023 was passed in 2023 and covers all therapeutic products.
 The Act would restrict advertisements of therapeutic products and impose a range of conditions.
 Most of the Act would only come into effect until mid-2026.
-However, the new National-led government has announced that it will repeal the Therapeutic Products Act 2023 leaving the Medicines Act 1981 in place.
+However, the new National-led government has announced that it will repeal the Therapeutic Products Act